christiangemesi/rfobaden-incident-manager/docs/backend/005-controllers.md

 ## Model Controllers

-Controllers for `Model` data types may extend from the `controllers.base.ModelController` base class.
+Controllers for `Model` data types may extend the `controllers.base.ModelController` base class.
 It provides all normal REST CRUD routes.
 To do so, it requires only an instance of a `ModelService`.

 ### Loading Relations